-3.6.4.2 Property Rates/service charge revenue as a percentage increase less macro inflation target percentage growth totals 11.4%, (0.6%) and (0.6%) per cent for the respective financial year of the 2016/17 MTREF.
+3.6.4.2 Property Rates/service charge revenue as a percentage increase less macro inflation target

 The purpose of this measure is to understand whether the municipality is contributing appropriately to the achievement of national inflation targets.
 This measure is based on the increase in 'revenue', which will include both the change in the tariff as well as any assumption about real growth such as new property development, services consumption growth etc.